-The annual production of fish in the North Sea by the eleven species included in the model (Table 6.3.2) has been estimated at 7.5 million t.
-Of this, fishing takes 2.5 - 3 million t, the 'MSVPA' predators take 2 million t and other sources of mortality account for about 3 million t.
-Of the "residual" mortality, it has been estimated that seabirds take in the region of 0.35 million t (Bailey, 1986), although a similar estimate made by Tasker and Hislop (in Anon., 1991e) included discards and offal taken by scavenging seabirds.
+The annual production of fish in the North Sea by the eleven species included in the model (Table 6.3.2) has been estimated at 7.5 million tonnes.
+Of this, fishing takes 2.5-3 million tonnes, the 'MSVPA' predators take 2 million tonnes, and other sources of mortality account for about 3 million tonnes.
+Of the "residual" mortality, it has been estimated that seabirds take in the region of 0.35 million tonnes (Bailey, 1986), although a similar estimate made by Tasker and Hislop (ICES, 1991e) included discards and offal taken by scavenging seabirds.

-Taking into account the fish species not included in the 'MSVPA', the total annual fish production in the North Sea has been estimated at between 10 and 13 million t (Bailey, 1986; Sparholt, 1990).
-This figure is rather higher than some earlier estimates based on estimates of primary production and assumed transfer coefficients (e.g., Steele, 1974).
+Taking into account the fish species not included in the 'MSVPA', the total annual fish production in the North Sea has been estimated at between 10 and 13 million tonnes (Bailey, 1986; Sparholt, 1990).
+This figure is higher than some earlier estimates based on estimates of primary production and assumed transfer coefficients (e.g., Steele, 1974).

 While the above estimates are appropriate for the North Sea as a whole, seabirds clearly take a much higher proportion of the production in smaller areas.
-In the Shetland area, for example, Bailey et al. (1991) estimated that the seabird consumption/production ratio of sandeels (Ammodytes marinus) was in the range 0.28-0.33.
+In the Shetland area, for example, Bailey et al. (1991) estimated that the seabird consumption/production ratio of sandeels Ammodytes marinus was in the range 0.28-0.33.

-To summarize, it may be concluded that the main causes of adult mortality of fish differ between species and that, whereas fishing is the main cause of mortality in the larger species used for human consumption, predation by natural predators is the most important factor in the small or short-lived species and for juvenile fish in general.
+To summarize, it may be concluded that the main causes of adult mortality of fish differ between species and that, whereas fishing is the main cause of mortality in the larger species used for human consumption, predation by natural predators is the most important factor in the small or shortlived species and for juvenile fish in general.

-Comparison of the various impacts of fishing, other anthropogenic activities, and natural processes on seabird populations in the North Sea (and elsewhere) is hampered by several aspects of seabird biology.
+A comparison of the various impacts of fishing, other anthropogenic activities, and natural processes on seabird populations in the North Sea (and elsewhere) is hampered by several aspects of seabird biology.

-Most seabirds have a long period of immaturity, followed by a relatively long breeding life compared with many marine organisms.
-In general fecundity is low.
+Most seabirds have a long period of immaturity, followed by a relatively long breeding life compared with other marine organisms.
+In general, fecundity is low.
 Sources of mortality can thus have a different effect on a population of seabirds, depending on when they operate.
 Mortality early in life will have relatively less effect on populations than early in adulthood.
 It is therefore difficult to compare the importance of direct fishery-related causes of death, such as entanglement, with other causes of death.

-Chemical pollution has reduced the population size of seabirds at least once.
-Effluents from a pesticide factory near Rotterdam from 1964 to 1968 led to over 70% mortality in terns, herring gulls, eiders and other birds (Duinker and Koeman, 1978; Rooth, 1980; Smit, 1981).
+One case of chemical pollution which impacted the population size of seabirds has been documented in the Netherlands.
+Effluents from a pesticide factory near Rotterdam from 1964 to 1968 led to over 70% mortality in terns, herring gulls, eiders, and other birds (Duinker and Koeman, 1978; Rooth, 1980; Smit, 1981).
 This resulted in a steep decline in the breeding populations of these species in the Wadden Sea; some of these populations have yet to recover fully.
 Becker et al. (1991) showed that common tern eggs which failed to hatch had significantly higher levels of DDT and PCBs than eggs collected at random in the same colony.